The Oracle General Services Administration (GSA) capability allows the creation of a minimum price level and alerts...

 GSA pricing is only used if the system profile option QP: Verify GSA is set to YES.
 If GSA pricing is enabled and the customer is not a GSA customer, then pricing automatically determines whether the selling price for an item violates the minimum allowed price for this item.
 If the selling price violates the minimum price, then the pricing engine will either alert the user or place the order on hold, based on the profile option OM: GSA Discount Violation Action.

-In a non-GSA environment, this functionality can be used to prevent pricing below the allowable minimum price: the GSA price list would list all items and their lowest possible
+In a non-GSA environment, this functionality can be used to prevent pricing below the allowable minimum price: the GSA price list would list all items and their lowest possible selling prices.
+The calculation engine would automatically check whether the selling price of an item had fallen below the minimum for all customers.

 Alternatively, you could simply use the GSA price list form to create a GSA price list by entering each item to be priced on the price list line.